-SECTION 3 Your drugs need to be on the plan's "Drug List" Section 3.1 The "Drug List" tells which Part D drugs are covered
+SECTION 3 Your drugs need to be on the plan's "Drug List"

 The plan has a "List of Covered Drugs (Formulary)."
 In this Evidence of Coverage, we call it the "Drug List" for short.

 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
 Medicare has approved the plan's Drug List.